lifewatch/elab-documentation/docs/quick-guide.md

 Save your results

 ## Web services
-A list of [15 web services' categories ](docs/web-services-description.md) is shown under the tab **Discover**.
-Each of these categories involve several services that are further explained in the extended user guide and on the website.
+A list of 15 web services' categories is shown under the tab **Discover**.
+Each of these categories involve several services that are further explained in the [web services section](docs/web-services-description.md)and on the website.